danricho/where_the/README.md

 The command `git diff` will tell you what is different about the files.
 Running `git reset --hard HEAD` will reset the uncommited file changes, but **NOTE THAT** you may lose work if you do this.
 Only do this if you understand what you are doing.
 And once your Repo is clean, the `git pull` whould work.

 There are many resources available online to learn more about Git operations.

+### Extra Update Step for Docker Users

+After updating, the docker image needs to be rebuilt as the app files (other than those mapped in `docker-compose.yml`) are cached inside the docker image.
+This automatically happens the first time you bring Where The ?!? up.

+This can be done by running docker-compose with a few extra commands:
+`docker-compose up -d --force-recreate --build`

+This was the cause in [Issue #18](https://github.com/danricho/where_the/issues/18).

 ## Configuration (config.yml)